Italia 500, Italian Centre for Language & Cultural Studies - Italian classes in Sydney

 • Italian Beginner 1 course: in-class

-• Italian Beginner 1 course: Zoom
+• Italian Beginner 1 summer course 2026: Zoom

 • Italian Beginner 2 course: in-class